agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 some measured amount of *inconsistency,* for some flexible and quantitative definition and of what it means for objects to be mutually inconsistent.
-One model, the theory of *conits*, comes from research into distributed shared memory, e.g. database replication.
+One model, the theory of *conits*, comes from research into distributed shared memory.
 The other, *sheaf-theoretic data fusion*, comes from research in data integration and sensor networks.
 Both define consistency as something which, in principle, can vary smoothly.
 At one extreme, both models describe a form of "perfect" consistency that cannot usually be expected in real applications.
 At the other extreme, one has no guarantee about the mutual consistency of two objects.
 In the middle, the models place upper bounds on the divergence between related data objects.

 It stands to reason that quantitative measurements of consistency should in turn offer quantiative measurements of safety.
 One potential